hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

 <div class="toc">
 <details>
   <summary>Module 5: Narrative Interpretation</summary>
-  <blockquote>After completing the readings and activities in this module you should: (1) Understand the possibilities for deliberately planning the content elements of narrative interpretation to highlight principles of historical thinking; (2) Understand the complexities of planning for non-linear interpretive work; (3) Understand the range of decisions involved in planning the content elements and user experience workflow for a digital exhibit; (4) Understand the process of storyboarding, paper prototyping, and developing a content strategy.</blockquote>
+  <p><em>After completing the readings and activities in this module you should: (1) Understand the possibilities for deliberately planning the content elements of narrative interpretation to highlight principles of historical thinking; (2) Understand the complexities of planning for non-linear interpretive work; (3) Understand the range of decisions involved in planning the content elements and user experience workflow for a digital exhibit; (4) Understand the process of storyboarding, paper prototyping, and developing a content strategy.</em></p>
   <strong>All-Class Meeting 3/13 6pm ET: Check-In</strong>
   <h3>Readings and Activities: Narrative</h3>
   <ul>